dublr/dublr/LEGAL.md

 **No expectation of profits from the holding of DUBLR tokens by the creator of Dublr:** The creator of Dublr is not able to benefit from their own efforts as a result of holding the same class of digital assets as those being distributed to the public, because the creator of Dublr minted no DUBLR tokens at smart contract creation time, and holds no DUBLR tokens.
 Therefore, there is no expectation that the creator of Dublr would promote their own interests or generate profit from the holding of DUBLR tokens, by seeking to increase or inflate the fair market value of DUBLR tokens.

-**No use as a security:** You agree not to bridge or transfer DUBLR tokens to any blockchain or network where DUBLR may be considered a security.
-If the entire blockchain where your DUBLR token is hosted is declared to be a security, or if in the future the DUBLR token is itself declared to be a security by the US SEC or agency of another relevant government, you agree to immediately stop using DUBLR tokens.
-If due to the action of some government, Dublr smart contract functionality is forced to be shut down, appropriate measures will be taken to allow users to withdraw some amount of remaining value of DUBLR tokens in the fairest way possible.
+**No use as a security:** You agree not to bridge or transfer DUBLR tokens to any blockchain or network where DUBLR may be considered a security, and you agree not to add liquidity of DUBLR tokens to an exchange that may be considered to be an exchange (a marketplace for trading securities) by the US SEC or your equivalent government agency.
+If the DUBLR token is declared to be a security by the US SEC or your equivalent government agency, or if the entire underlying blockchain network where the Dublr smart contract is deployed is declared to be a security by the US SEC or your equivalent government agency, you agree to immediately stop using DUBLR tokens.

 **Authoritativeness:** Where there is a disagreement between any documentation associated with the Dublr token or the Dublr smart contract and this legal disclaimer, the legal disclaimers in this section ("Legal Agreement and Disclaimers for Dublr and OmniToken") will be deemed to be authoritative, overriding any conflicting information.